 1. You provide them with your e-mail address, allowing them to begin an e-mail campaign to win your business.

 2. They have the opportunity to demonstrate value to you.
-By offering value early in the sales cycle, they dramatically increase the odds that you will choose them for your sales and marketing efforts down the road.
+By offering value early in the sales cycle, they dramatically increase the odds that you will choose them for your sales and digital marketing efforts down the road.

 A recruiting firm that doesn’t operate in the online space like Hubspot may have a more difficult time creating an online tool.
 However, just because it is hard doesn’t mean you shouldn’t try.

 One idea that comes to mind would be a resume grader that allows candidates to upload their resumes and receive instant feedback based on an algorithm that you create that reviews the resume and recognizes common problems.
 In this case, there would be multiple benefits.
 You build a database of potential candidates and the candidate gets instant feedback on their resume.
 Furthermore, potential clients will see a tool like this and understand how dedicated you are to sourcing the best candidates, improving their overall view of your business.